 Assignment-based workflow.
 Assignment (ICMA) files are subsets of full InDesign layout (INDD) files, often containing only one or two spreads from a much larger InDesign document, and so are faster to open over the network.
-ICMA files describe the physical geometry of the page or spread.
 Even if network speed is not an issue, assignments allow the designer to provide editors with a single document containing only the content for which they are responsible.